Separated Bicycle Facility

 - Intersection designs can reduce or separate conflicts with motorists.

-- Cycle tracks provide a better air quality environment for users than riding in the roadway.
+- Provide a better air quality environment for users than riding in the roadway.
+The increased separation from motor vehicle traffic also provides better air quality for pedestrians.

-- Cycle tracks provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.
+- Provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.

 The City of Cambridge was one of the first cities in the United States to design and construct cycle tracks.
 In 2004, a raised cycle track was installed on Vassar Street from Main Street to Massachusetts Avenue, with full construction to Audrey Street completed in 2009.
-A second cycle track was more recently installed on Concord Avenue from Alewife Brook Parkway to Blanchard Road.
-Cycle tracks are also included in the Western Avenue Reconstruction Project (in construction) and Binney Street/Galileo Galilei Way.
+A second facility was later installed on Concord Avenue from Alewife Brook Parkway to Blanchard Road.
+Separated bicycle facilities are a star element of the state-of Western Avenue Reconstruction Project, which won a Best Bicycle Lane of the Year award from People for Bikes.

 Do not block the bike lane

-You may never drive or park in any bike lane, including protected bike lanes.
+You may never drive or park in any bike lane, including separated bike lanes.

 Watch for bikes when turning